 This is an entry-level program for individuals who want to learn how to safely operate heavy equipment in a variety of industrial settings.

 The program enables you to enter the workforce with all the safety training required in this field.
-The theory component is designed to deliver a comprehensive understanding of equipment maintenance, heavy equipment system operations and proper site management, emphasizing the importance of quality and safety in these areas.
+The theory component is designed to deliver a comprehensive understanding of equipment maintenance, heavy equipment system operations and proper site management.

 - Opportunities are typically unpaid and last approximately 5 weeks.